 To begin assessing partner performance metrics, it’s helpful to break them into two main types of key performance indicators: strategic KPIs and financial KPIs.

-Strategic key performance indicators are intangible performance measurements used to determine the success of business activity or engagement.
-These prove to be important as they assist with the mitigation of potential risk and ensure the partnership is beneficial and productive.
+Strategic partnership KPIs are intangible performance measurements used to determine the success of business activity or engagement.
+These prove to be important as they assist with the mitigation of potential risk and ensure the partnership for performance is beneficial and productive.

 On the other hand, financial key performance indicators, also known as measurable data KPIs, are tangible performance metrics used to indicate the financial success of a partnership.
 Unlike strategic KPIs, which rely on qualitative analysis, financial KPIs use quantifiable data to determine the effectiveness of a particular partnership.